jeffbski/node-jsdoc-toolkit/README.txt

 "out" (by default) in the current directory, or if you specify a -d=somewhere_else option, to the somewhere_else directory.

+A typical command would look like this
+$ app/run.js -t=templates/jsdoc -d=out --private -a -v -r=20 --copy-dirs=shared app

 For help (usage notes) enter this on the command line:

 $ app/run.js --help